GoogleCloudPlatform/community/tutorials/writing-prometheus-metrics-bigquery/index.md

             --member="serviceAccount:${SERVICE_ACCOUNT}@${PROJECT_ID}.iam.gserviceaccount.com" \
             --role="roles/bigquery.jobUser"

 1. Add the `iam.gke.io/gcp-service-account=${SERVICE_ACCOUNT}@${PROJECT_ID}.iam.gserviceaccount.com` annotation to the Kubernetes service account, using the email address of the Google service account:

         kubectl annotate serviceaccount \
             --namespace default \
             prometheus \
             iam.gke.io/gcp-service-account=${SERVICE_ACCOUNT}@${PROJECT_ID}.iam.gserviceaccount.com

 1. Deploy the updated Prometheus configuration:

         envsubst < custom_prometheus_template.yaml > custom_prometheus.yaml
         kubectl apply -f custom_prometheus.yaml

 ### Query metrics from BigQuery

-1. You can query metrics directly from BigQuery after the Prometheus configuration is updated in a minute:
+1. You can query metrics directly from BigQuery after the Prometheus configuration is updated, which takes about a minute:

         envsubst < query_template.sql > query.sql
         bq query --use_legacy_sql=false < query.sql

-1. The query in [query_template.sql](query_template.sql) shows how to get all metrics belonging to the `example-app` service that have a HTTP 200 response code:
+1. The query in [query_template.sql](query_template.sql) shows how to get all of metrics belonging to the `example-app` service that have an HTTP 200 response
+    code:

         SELECT
           metricname,